 Plain, Beaded, and Trimmed, from 5 cents. to the best goods in the market.

 HANDKERCHIEFS.

-In this Department may be found every variety.
-Plain, Embroidered, and Hem Stitch, 124 cents and upwards.
+In this Department may be found every variety, Plain, Embroidered, and Hem Stitch, 121 cents

 Gts' Furnishing Goods.

 Modern Styles and living prices.
 Fine Shirts and Underclothing for the Million.
-The best Paper Collar in the world, Linen Finish Cloth Lined Button Holes and Magenta Edge not to be found at any other House in the city.
+The best Paper Collar in the world, Linen Finish, Cloth Lined Button Holes and Magenta Edge, not to be found at any other House in the city.
+Gentlemen call and see them.